Exceeding the VAT Threshold: What You Need to Know

 by | Jun 10, 2023 | VAT

-Exceeding the VAT threshold can be both a blessing and a curse for small businesses.
-On one hand, it means your business is growing and thriving.
+Exceeding the VAT threshold can be both a blessing and a challenge for small businesses.
+On one hand, it signifies that your business is growing and thriving.
 On the other hand, it also means you now have additional responsibilities and obligations to meet.
-In this post, we’ll explore what the VAT threshold is, what it means for your business, and what steps you need to take to ensure you’re compliant with HMRC regulations.
-From understanding the registration process to managing your VAT returns, we’ll provide you with useful information you need to know to navigate this new stage of your business journey.
+In this post, we’ll explore what the VAT registration threshold is, what it means for your business, and the steps you need to take to ensure compliance with HMRC regulations.
+From understanding the VAT registration process to managing your quarterly VAT returns, we’ll provide you with essential information you need to navigate this new stage of your business journey.
 So, let’s dive in and demystify the world of VAT for small business owners!

 Understanding the Consequences of Exceeding the VAT Threshold

-When a business exceeds the VAT threshold, it means that their VAT taxable turnover has surpassed the current VAT threshold set by HMRC.
-This threshold is currently set at £85,000.
-If your business exceeds this threshold, then you will be required to register for VAT and start charging VAT on your goods and services.
-This can have a significant impact on your business, both financially and operationally.
+When a business’s total VAT taxable turnover exceeds the current VAT registration threshold set by HMRC, which as of 2024 stands at £90,000, it must register for VAT and start charging VAT on its taxable goods and services.
+This change can have a significant impact on your business, both financially and operationally.

-One of the biggest consequences of exceeding the VAT threshold is that it adds an additional layer of complexity to your accounting and financial management.
-You will need to keep accurate records of all your VAT transactions, including purchases, sales, and expenses.
-This can be time-consuming and labour-intensive, especially if you’re not familiar with VAT regulations and requirements.
-In most circumstances you will have to use accounting software to submit your VAT return.
+One of the main consequences of exceeding the VAT threshold is the added complexity to your accounting and financial management.
+You will need to maintain a VAT account and keep accurate digital records of all VAT transactions, including purchases, sales, and expenses.
+This record-keeping is crucial for submitting your quarterly VAT returns through HMRC’s Making Tax Digital (MTD) system.
+Many businesses use MTD-compatible accounting software such as Xero, Sage, or QuickBooks to facilitate this process.

 How to Calculate Your VAT Taxable Turnover